Trump Tower meeting: Purpose

 Trump Jr. initially told reporters that the meeting had been "primarily about adoptions".
 He then released a statement saying it had been a "short introductory meeting" concerning "a program about the adoption of Russian children".
 A few days later Trump Jr. acknowledged that he went into the meeting expecting to receive opposition research from Veselnitskaya that could hurt Clinton's campaign, adding that none was presented and that the conversation instead focused on the Magnitsky Act.
 Later a statement from Trump Jr.'s lawyer said Veselnitskaya had claimed to have information "that individuals connected to Russia were funding the Democratic National Committee and supporting Mrs. Clinton" but "it quickly became clear that she had no meaningful information".
 Trump Jr. said he felt the adoption issue was her "true agenda all along" and the claims of helpful political information were a pretext.
-After learning that the New York Times was about to publish the series of emails setting up the meeting, Trump Jr. himself published the email chain via Twitter, and explained that he considered the meeting to be "political opposition research".
+After learning that The New York Times was about to publish the series of emails setting up the meeting, Trump Jr. himself published the email chain via Twitter, and explained that he considered the meeting to be "political opposition research".
 He summarized the meeting as "such a nothing... a wasted 20 minutes".

+Both Donald Trump and Trump Jr. have claimed this was "opposition research", but Steven D'Amico, an expert on the subject, denies the claim and describes proper opposition research: "All information gathered must be lawfully obtained....and you certainly don't sit in on meetings where a foreign attorney promises sensitive information obtained by a rival government."

 Veselnitskaya said that she intended to provide allegations to the Trump campaign about a firm connected to William Browder, a financier who lobbied for the Magnitsky Act.
 She said that the firm committed tax evasion in Russia and donated to Democrats.
 She said in an interview, "I never had any damaging or sensitive information about Hillary Clinton.
 It was never my intention to have that."
 She initially denied the allegation that she was or is connected to the Russian government.
 At a later date she disclosed that she was in regular contact with the Russian Prosecutor General's office and with Prosecutor General Yury Chaika, about sharing information she acquired in her investigation relating to the Magnitsky Act.

 On July 14, Akhmetshin stated in an interview that Veselnitskaya had claimed to have evidence of "violations of Russian law by a Democratic donor", and added that she "described her findings at the meeting and left a document about them with Trump Jr. and the others."